 Hi there!
 Welcome to my first post.
-I know I talk about what linguistics is in my homepage, but I thought I should give a more in-depth explanation of what it is.
+I know I talk about what linguistics is in my about page, but I thought I should give a more in-depth explanation of what it is.
 There’s a lot that goes into it, and if I’m planning to talk about language then I should start by talking about how people study it.
-This article will take more of an essay format because it’s easier for this topic.
-So, fair warning, there are a lot of paragraphs.

 Looking for a travel guide for a specific language?
-This is not required reading.
-In the future, language guides will be here.
+Check here.
+This article isn’t required reading for any of those guides.

 Linguistics is the study of language.
 Often, when people think of studying language, they think it’s just studying grammar or spelling.
 I know that’s what I thought when I first started studying it in college (I still thought it sounded interesting even then, though.
 You’ll learn how much of a nerd I am very soon).